 The bas-reliefs and statues are made out of several materials, including marble, wood, bronze and stucco.

-So, while 5 hours may not seem like a lot in a new city, as long as there are several attractions in close proximity, you can cover a great deal of ground in a short time!
+So, while 5 hours may not seem like a lot in a new city, there are plenty of things to do in Milan that are in close proximity.
+This allows you to cover a great deal of ground in a short time!

 Pin it for later: